zowe/zowe-explorer-intellij/README.md

 - Three options of working with the plugin are available:
     - **Run plugin** - run the plugin in development mode
-    - **Package plugin** - make a zip portable package to install it in IntelliJ IDEA™ platform IDE or publish somewhere
+    - **Package plugin** - make a zip portable package to install it in IntelliJ IDEA platform IDE or publish somewhere
     - **Run tests** - run plugin tests to check the codebase with automated tests
 - Proceed to [Contribution Guidelines](#how-to-contribute) to develop some new functionality for the project.